Uwe Seeler: Club career

-In 1978, he and his former teammate Franz-Josef Hönig played for Cork Celtic F.C. in a one-off sponsored event.
+In 1978, he and his former teammate Franz-Josef Hönig played for Cork Celtic in a one-off sponsored event.
 Seeler had ended his active playing career in 1972.
 However, this match turned out to be an official League of Ireland one and Uwe scored twice.
 Thus, his overall record of goals scored in league and championship matches adds up to 446 (Hamburger SV 444, Cork Celtic 2).

 His 404 goals in German Oberliga and Bundesliga league games is a record that stands as of today, his 406 goals in league games overall making him the second-best German goalscorer behind Gerd Müller.

 International career

 Seeler participated in the same four FIFA World Cups as Pelé did: 1958, 1962, 1966, and 1970.
 Of those West German World Cup teams, the 1966 side reached the final, where they lost to host nation England 4–2 in extra time.
 In 1958, the German team finished in fourth place; in 1970 the West German team finished in third after being eliminated by European rivals Italy in the semi-finals, following a closely fought 4–3 extra-time loss, a match often referred to as the "Game of the Century".
 In the previous round, a backward second-half header against England tied the score 2–2, a game West Germany went on to win 3–2.